slycke/EPEX-day-ahead-energy-price/README.md

 ## Installation

+The easiest installation method is to use Homebridge-Config-UI-X and search for this plugin.

-You can install this plugin by running the following commands:
+If you want to install manually, you can run the following commands:

 ```bash
 sudo npm install -g homebridge